What should I expect in getting started?

 Why shouldn’t I just take medication?

 Medication alone cannot solve all issues.
 What medication does is treat the symptoms.
-Our work together is designed to explore the root of the issue, dig deep into your behavior and teach strategies that can assist you in accomplishing your personal and/or relational goals.
+Our work together explores the root of the issue, we dig deep into your behavior and identify strategies that can assist you in accomplishing your personal and/or relational goals.

 How does it work?
 What do I have to do in sessions?